wachirawahomed/alx-system_engineering-devops/0x02-shell_redirections/README.md

--16-whatsnext display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.\n -17-hidethisword display all the lines in the file /etc/passwd that do not contain the pattern “bin”.\n -18-letteronly display all lines of the file /etc/ssh/sshd_config starting with a letter.\n
+-16-whatsnext display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.\n -17-hidethisword display all the lines in the file /etc/passwd that do not contain the pattern “bin”.\n -18-letteronly display all lines of the file /etc/ssh/sshd_config starting with a letter.\n -19-AZ replace all characters A and c from input to Z and e respectively.